nextjs-guide/nextjs.guide/README.md

 That could've been us, or it could be someone next to us.

-We have received help from the Next.js community by discussions, or the framework itself, and it is now our turn to help those people who are looking for help.
+We've benefited from the Next.js community, whether through discussions or the framework itself.
+Now, it's our turn to give back.

-Until the day Vercel officially supports localization, we will be the ones who will help them, and our efforts will be remembered as part of the official localization document.
+Until the day Vercel officially supports localization, we will be the ones who will help those in need, and our efforts will become the part of the official localization initiative.

 ## Progress